PD: Worker Fell 50 Feet Through Unmarked Hole In Downtown Hackensack Parking Garage

 UPDATE: A worker fell more than 50 feet Friday morning from the parking garage of a high-rise tower under construction in Hackensack when he stepped on a piece of unmarked plywood that someone used to cover a hole, authorities said.

 The 49-year-old victim from Elizabeth was conscious and alert when he was brought to Hackensack University Medical Center following the 7:30 a.m. mishap on Main Street, said Capt.
-Darren DeWitt, the officer in charge of the city police department.
+Darren DeWitt.

 "He was on the second level of the parking garage that is under construction when he fell through a hole and landed on the concrete floor approximately 50 feet below," DeWitt said.